gugek/getting-cleaning-data/CodeBook.md

 mean and standard deviation means from each group of observations in the original data set.

+Units are reported from the original data set as a normalized value: "Features are normalized and bounded within [-1,1]".

 1. avg.tBodyAcc.mean.X : double
 2. avg.tBodyAcc.mean.Y: double
 3. avg.tBodyAcc.mean.Z: double